Skip to main content

 Bootstrapping DBOS

-Modify your bootstrap function to import and launch DBOS:
+First, modify your bootstrap function to configure and launch DBOS:

 import { NestFactory } from '@nestjs/core';